jcollie/rpiwr/README.md

 need to solder a header onto the GPIO pins to connect it to the add-on board.

+The total cost (assuming you have to buy everything) is going to be around US$160 plus whatever shipping costs you incur.

 ### From your favorite supplier

 If you don't already have a Raspberry Pi you'll need to buy one.
 If